jnozzi/cocoadev.com/markdown/LinkedViewAnimationsCrashRandomly.md

 Hello!

-I�ve linked 2 to 3 instances of General/NSViewAnimation, firing them as in the official doc, I even followed the sample code in iSpend and it works for unique animations but as soon as I try to link animations, my app crashes (sigbus), but not always, even if the animation process is exactly the same and nothing else is happening in the program.
+I�ve linked 2 to 3 instances of NSViewAnimation, firing them as in the official doc, I even followed the sample code in iSpend and it works for unique animations but as soon as I try to link animations, my app crashes (sigbus), but not always, even if the animation process is exactly the same and nothing else is happening in the program.
 Very strange!
-And there�s no code sample illustrating linking, except the lines in http://developer.apple.com/documentation/Cocoa/Conceptual/General/DrawViews/Tasks/General/TimingAnimations.html .
+And there�s no code sample illustrating linking, except the lines in http://developer.apple.com/documentation/Cocoa/Conceptual/DrawViews/Tasks/TimingAnimations.html .

 I tried to set different blocking modes etc. but with no success.